lacework/lacework-agent-releases/README.md

 <a href="https://lacework.com"><img src="https://techally-content.s3-us-west-1.amazonaws.com/public-content/lacework_logo_full.png" width="600" title="Lacework" alt="Lacework" /></a>

-# Lacework Agent Releases
+# Lacework Linux Agent Releases

-This Lacework agent GitHub site provides the officially supported Lacework agent releases.
-From this site, you can download and install Lacework agent releases.
+This Lacework GitHub site provides the officially supported Lacework Linux agent releases.
+From this site, you can download and install the Lacework Linux agent.

-# Lacework Agent Documentation
+# Lacework Linux Agent Documentation

-For the Lacework Agent Documentation such as information about supported operating systems, how to configure the agent, agent features, Workload dossiers, AWS Fargate, and more, see [Lacework for Workload Security](https://support.lacework.com/hc/en-us/categories/360001044834-Lacework-for-Workload-Security).
+For information about supported Linux operating systems, how to configure the agent, agent features, workload dossiers, AWS Fargate, and more, see the [Lacework Linux Agent Documentation](https://docs.lacework.com/onboarding/supported-operating-systems).

 # Releases

 In the right frame, click **Releases** to view all the available agent releases.
-Under the **Assets**, all the release download files are listed.
-These download files contain the agent installers.
-In addition, each release contains a direct link to the specific agent release notes and the `docker pull` command for pulling down a Lacework docker install image.
+The **Assets** section for each release lists all the release download files.
+These files contain the agent installers.
+In addition, each release contains a link to the specific agent release notes and the `docker pull` command for pulling down a Lacework docker install image.
-For all the agent release notes, see [Release Updates](https://support.lacework.com/hc/en-us/categories/360000539793-Release-Updates).
+To view the release notes for all Linux agent releases, see [Linux Agent Release Notes](https://docs.lacework.com/releases/category/linux-agent-releases).

 # Install Agents

-This README.md file provides installation instructions for installing the agent from this Lacework Agent GitHub repository.
+This README.md file provides instructions for installing the agent from this GitHub repository.
 You can also install the agent from the Lacework Console.
-For a listing of the different agent install methods, see [Agent Install Options](https://support.lacework.com/hc/en-us/sections/360002375733).
+For information about the different installation methods, see [Linux Agent Installation Methods](https://docs.lacework.com/onboarding/agent-installation-prerequisites).

-## Install Prerequisites
+## Installation Prerequisites

-Complete the following prerequisites steps before starting any of the agent install procedures below.
+Complete the following steps before you install the agent:

-1. Verify that the Lacework agent supports the distribution installed your machine.
+1. Ensure that the Lacework Linux agent supports the distribution installed on your machine.
 For more information, see [Supported Operating Systems](https://support.lacework.com/hc/en-us/articles/360005230014).
 2. Use sed (GNU sed) version 4.2.2 or higher in the procedures below.
-2. Download the release package `release.tgz`  and the `checksum_sha256.txt` files from this Lacework GitHub Agent Release repository, where `release` is replaced by the agent release number.
+2. Download the release package `release.tgz` (where `release` is the agent release number) and the `checksum_sha256.txt` files from this GitHub repository.
     1. In the right frame, click **Releases** to view all the available agent releases.
-    2. Find a release and click `release.tgz` to download the file that contains the agent installers, where `release` is replaced by the agent release number.
+    2. Find a release and click `release.tgz` to download the file that contains the agent installers, where `release` is the agent release number.
     3. For the same release, click the `checksum_sha256.txt` file, and the `checksum_sha256.txt.asc` signature file to download them.
     4. Create a temporary directory such as `~/lacework` and move the `release.tgz`, `checksum_sha256.txt`, and `checksum_sha256.txt.asc` files to that directory.
 3. Verify that the checksum in the `checksum_sha256.txt` file matches the checksum of the `release.tgz` file.
-    1. Open a terminal window go to the `~/lacework` directory.
+    1. In a terminal window, go to the `~/lacework` directory.

        ```sh
        $ cd ~/lacework